EPERLab/osemosys-cr-v2/docs/source/Model structure.rst

    :align:   center
    :width:   500 px
    **Figure 4.** Technologies per demand in sheet Mode_Broad of file 3.
-Technology and demand names can be codified (see Section 2.2); to find equivalencies open the sheets named "_to_Code".
+Technology and demand names can be codified (see :ref:`interconecting technologies section <interconecting-technologies>` to find equivalencies opening the sheets named "_to_Code").

    .. figure:: images/figure5.png
    :align:   center
    :width:   600 px
    **Figure 5.** Fuels per technology in sheet Mode_per_VehFuel of file 3.
-   Fuel and technology names can be codified (see Section 2.2); to find equivalencies open the sheets named "_to_Code".
+   Fuel and technology names can be codified (see :ref:`interconecting technologies section <interconecting-technologies>`) to find equivalencies open the sheets named "_to_Code").
 - A-I_Modes_Industry.xlsx (file 4): contains a detailed transformation chain
   for the industry sector.
 Figure 6 shows the industry technologies (seven) that each supply each demand (seven).
 Figure 7 shows the energy technology